 How to activate Certum SSL certificate using ACME?

 ACME is a protocol that allows the automation of issuing SSL certificates.
-It minimizes human involvement in the process, so required operations are performed using software installed on the server, which contacts the CA via API and performs the steps necessary to issue the certificate.
+It minimizes human involvement in the process, so required operations are performed using software installed on the server, which contacts the CA via API and performs the steps required to issue the certificate.

 Supported certificate types